mariemorel/condor/readme.md

+# :warning: Repository moved to a [new location](https://github.com/evolbioinfo/condor/) :warning:
 # ACCURATE DETECTION OF CONVERGENT MUTATIONS IN LARGE PROTEIN ALIGNMENTS WITH CONDOR

 ### Marie MOREL, Frédéric LEMOINE, Anna ZHUKOVA and Olivier GASCUEL